Nabilphysics/ros2/part8_navigation_with_custom_robot.md

 In order to load the map, from the map dropdown menu at left > Select Topic as /map, Durability Policy as Transient Local</br>
 Also, add map> rename as Global Costmap.
 Add Topic> Global Costmap, Color Scheme> Costmap Now, add another map > rename it as Local Costmap.
-Add Topic > Local Costmap, Color Scheme > Costmap
+Add Topic > Local Costmap, Color Scheme > Costmap We can save the rviz configation in File> Save As
+My Rviz File link is, https://github.com/Nabilphysics/ros2/blob/main/files/my_world.rviz

 ## Launch File and Parameters